 This is a complex subject and there is many different ways to protect palms.

-Firstly please read in conjunction with the article on Palm Hardiness which tells you when to take action.
+Firstly please read in conjunction with the article on Palm Hardiness which explains the limits of the various options available and when to take action.

 I would also suggest people join the various facebook groups such as the European Palm Society or Hardy Tropicals or UK Tropical Look Gardening to give a few examples.
 Yorkshire Kris offers wonderful Youtube videos.